erland/erlandplugins/TrackStat/trunk/README.txt

 - All 4-5 rated songs in genre pop or rock
 - All not rated songs

-If you want to use title format to view the rating in web interface, MusicInfoSCR or Now Playing screen do as below, note that if you use
+If you want to view the rating in web interface, MusicInfoSCR or Now Playing screen do as below.
-MusicInfoSCR it will work better if you use the builtin custom item support in MusicInfoSCR to show the rating instead of title formats.
-It is also possible to combine both title formats and MusicInfoSCR custom items.

 1. Add a title format string in the web interface for server settings section for formatting, the strings can contain several items and the TrackStat plugin will replace the following with rating information: